 On the trail: Olympic Peninsula, part V

-Port Townsend, on the northwest corner of the Olympic Peninsula, is a busy ferry stop to Coupeville and Whidbey Island.
+Port Townsend, on the northeast corner of the Olympic Peninsula, is a busy ferry stop to Coupeville and Whidbey Island.
 But its old-town architecture and visitors’ delights make it a must-see on any visit to the Washington sea.

 From elegant shopping to quaint used-book stores and 1950s soda fountain, old downtown Port Townsend is a joy for the casual visitor wanting a taste of all three.